tiby312/dinotree_alg/doc_references/design.md

 # Algorithms overview

-Now that we've estblished the properties of the tree, lets talking about what we can do with it.
+Now that we've estblished the properties of the tree, lets talk about what we can do with it.
-All these algorithms use the tree provide by the dinotree_inner crate, although some do not fully exploit all properties of this tree. (nbody does not take advantage of the fact that the bots in a non leaf node are sorted)
+All these algorithms use the tree provide by the dinotree_inner crate, although some do not fully exploit all properties of this tree. (nbody does not take advantage of the fact that the bots in a non leaf node are sorted, for example)

 # Finding all intersecting pairs